-UserGuiding Now is a Google Chrome Extension that enables UserGuiding to be installed within a web page when there is no or limited access to the source code of the page.
+UserGuiding Now is a Google Chrome Extension that enables UserGuiding to be installed within a web page when you have no or limited access to the source code of your platform page.

 When would I need to use UG Now?

 When you do not have access to a web page's source code to embed our container code, and you want to set onboarding materials live within that page, using the UserGuiding Chrome Extension, you may want to implement UG Now.